upbound/docs/content/spaces/quickstart/_index.md

 export SPACES_ROUTER_HOST=proxy.upbound-127.0.0.1.nip.io
 ```

-The `SPACES_CLUSTER_TYPE` is the Kubernetes cluster provider you configured in the previoius step.
+The `SPACES_CLUSTER_TYPE` is the Kubernetes cluster provider you configured in the previous step.

 {{< tabs >}}